 For further information about carer’s rights contact Carers UK, an organisation that provides a voice for carers throughout the UK.

-Join the Bladder & Bowel Community Forum and chat with fellow carers, sharing your experiences with someone who understands can be a valuable lifeline.
+Join the Bladder & Bowel Community Support Group on Facebook and chat with fellow carers, sharing your experiences with someone who understands can be a valuable lifeline.
+This is a closed group, and closely monitored by admins to ensure the group’s integrity.